top of page

 How do we control the quality of the fungal strains?

-All of the primary inoculum is grown in our dedicated lab at the Kenya Agriculture and Livestock Research Organization – Katumani.
+All of the primary inoculum is grown in our dedicated research and manufacturing lab in Kakamega, Kenya.
 Our dedicated scientist runs procedural checks on efficacy.
-We have a team of two lab techs to assist our lab manager and the team will grow as we near capacity.
-We have found that toothpicks stored in a sterile drinking straw and stored at room temperature have at least a five-year efficacy period.
+We have a team of a lab tech to assist our lab manager and the team will grow as we near capacity.
+As we expand to other countries, each country will have their own in-house lab for efficacy testing and manufacturing.
+The fungal strain has been deposited in a strain storage bank in Germany.

 Seriously, how long is this going to take?